matsstaff/stc1000p/usermanual/usermanual.md

 |SP9|Set setpoint 9|-40.0 to 140°C or -40.0 to 250°F|
 *Table 3: Profile sub-menu items*

 You can change all the setpoints and durations associated with that profile from here.
-When running the programmed profile, SP0 will be the initial setpoint, it will be held for dh0 hours (unless ramping is used).
-After that SP1 will be used as setpoint for dh1 hours.
-The profile will stop running when a duration (dh) of 0 hours OR last step is reached (consider 'dh9' implicitly 0).
+When running the programmed profile, *SP0* will be the initial setpoint, it will be held for *dh0* hours (unless ramping is used).
+After that *SP1* will be used as setpoint for dh1 hours.
+The profile will stop running when a duration (*dh*) of 0 hours OR last step is reached (consider '*dh9*' implicitly 0).
 When the profile has ended, STC-1000+ will automatically switch to thermostat mode with the last reached setpoint.
-(So I guess you could also consider a 'dh' value of 0 as infinite hours).
+(So I guess you could also consider a '*dh*' value of 0 as infinite hours).

 The settings menu has the following items: